scVENUS/pyheapdump/README.md

 ---------

 2014-xx-xx Version 0.x:
+ * Disable logging during the creation of the pickle.
+This prevents secondary errors, if the log system is the cause of heap dump.
+Requires a new sPickle package.

  * Improved readability of the dump file format.

  * New command line interface.
 See "python -m pyheapdump --help" for details.